dominikb1888/SWEN/README.md

 For each session there are a set of exercises listed here on GitHub Classroom: https://classroom.github.com/classrooms/98897122-22s_swen

 We will do the first batch of exercises for Session 1 together.
-From Sesssion 2 onwards you are encouraged to prepare all exercises associated to a certrain session.
+From Session 2 onwards you are encouraged to prepare all exercises associated to a certain session.
 I will provide feedback and guidance on the side.
 For each session, I will pick some difficult or important exercises and discuss solutions with the class.

 ## Exam (graded)